KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/stylize/rgbsplit0r.rst

    * - Parameter
      - Value
      - Description
-   * - Vertical split distance
+   * - Vertical Split Distance
      - Float
      - How far should layers be moved vertically from each other
-   * - Horizontal split distance
+   * - Horizontal Split Distance
      - Float
      - How far should layers be moved horizontally from each other